Navika Sagar Parikrama

 Navika Sagar Parikrama (lit.
 'Sailors' Sea Circumambulation') was a circumnavigation of the globe by female officers of the Indian Navy.
 The six-member all-woman team circumnavigated and managed the whole operation in their first-ever global journey, on INSV Tarini.
-The voyage lasted 254 days, from 10 September 2017 to 21 May 2018, with only 4 port calls, in Fremantle, Australia; Lyttelton, New Zealand; Port Stanley, Falkland Islands; and Cape Town, South Africa, and a forced technical halt at Port Louis, Mauritius, crossing the equator twice and passing through 3 oceans.
-The voyage was originally set to start on September 5, 2017, but a 5-day delay happened so that Nirmala Sitharaman, who was recently appointed defense minister, could flag off the crew.
+The voyage lasted 254 days, from 10 September 2017 to 21 May 2018, with only four port calls, in Fremantle, Australia; Lyttelton, New Zealand; Port Stanley, Falkland Islands; and Cape Town, South Africa, and a forced technical halt at Port Louis, Mauritius, crossing the equator twice and passing through three oceans.
+The voyage was originally set to start on September 5, 2017, but a five-day delay happened so that Nirmala Sitharaman, who was recently appointed defense minister, could flag off the crew.
 The boat returned to INS Mandovi in Goa after travelling 21600 NM.
 The voyage was showcased in Tarini, a documentary jointly produced by National Geographic and the Indian Navy, premiering at an event at Lady Shri Ram College on 8 March to mark International Women's Day.
 The voyage prompted National Geographic to start the "Girls Who Sailed" campaign, to tell tales of "grit and determination".

 Significance

 The significance of Navika Sagar Parikrama voyage is in with consonance with National policy to women empowerment to attain their full potential, showcase India’s Nari Shakti on world platform and help revolutionise attitudes and mindset towards women by raising the visibility of their participation in challenging environment.
 The voyage also aims to showcase the Make in India initiative of the government by sailing on board an Indian built INSV Tarini.
-It also encourage use of environment friendly non conventional renewable energy; as the ship harnesses wind.
+It also encourages use of environment friendly non-conventional renewable energy; as the ship harnesses wind.
 The crew will also monitor and report marine pollution levels.
 Apart from that the crew is also expected to interact with local people of Indian origin as well as collate and update Meteorological/Ocean Wave data on daily basis for analysis by research and development organisations and India Meteorological Department for a better forecast the weather.
 The voyage was important for the women as their men officers did not believe that their team would complete the voyage.
 The real inspiration behind the voyage was of Vice Admiral Awati (Param Vishisht Seva Medal, Vir Chakra) who wanted to witness a circumnavigation of the globe by an all-woman team on an Indian-built sailboat.
+The logo for the voyage was unveiled in early 2017.